Jerry Tucker (actor)

-Jerry Tucker (born Jerome Harold Schatz, November 1, 1925 – November 23, 2016) was an American child actor, most notable for having played the "rich kid" in the Our Gang short subjects series semi-regularly from 1931 to 1938.
+Jerry Tucker (November 1, 1925 – November 23, 2016) was an American child actor, most notable for having played the "rich kid" in the Our Gang short subjects series semi-regularly from 1931 to 1938.

 Life and career

 Tucker was born Jerome Harold Schatz in Chicago, Illinois, the son of Ruth (Keno) and Leonard Schatz.
 His German Jewish surname was changed to "Tucker" for his acting career.
 Tucker first appeared in the 1931 Our Gang short Shiver My Timbers.
-He appeared in many Our Gang episodes and left the series after the 1938 Our Gang short Three Men in a Tub.
+He appeared in seventeen Our Gang comedies through 1938's Three Men in a Tub.

 In addition to his Our Gang appearances, Tucker appeared in the Marie Dressler film Prosperity, again as a spoiled rich kid.
 He also appeared as one of Mother Peep's children in the Laurel & Hardy feature film Babes in Toyland (1934).
 He also appeared with Shirley Temple in Captain January in 1936, playing the "know-it-all" boy who forgets his answers on the test.
 On radio, Tucker played "the juvenile lead" on Jones and I, which was broadcast on CBS in the early 1940s and Roy Barry on the soap opera Hilltop House.